 Adding Videos On WordPress Sidebar Widgets

 Like WordPress posts and pages, videos can be added on any WordPress sidebar widget.
-To do this, you’ll need to go to the ‘Appearance’ then ‘Widgets’ page.
+To do this, you’ll need to go to the ‘Appearance’ and then the ‘Widgets’ page.
 While there, add a ‘Text’ widget to your sidebar.
 Open the widget settings and paste the URL to your video in the content area.

-WordPress automatically picks the embed code then displays a video preview on your screen.
+WordPress automatically picks the embed code and then displays a video preview on your screen.
 Click the ‘Save’ button to update your widget settings and open your website to confirm the embedded video on your sidebar widget.
 Ordinarily, you’ll not need a plugin to embed your videos on WordPress.
 Even so, you can use the plugins to boost the viewing experience on your site.
 If you decide to do this, you can try plugins such as smash balloon and YouTube subscribes bar.